 - COBE 401

 - MHealSc, PGDipHealSc

-(FTE) in a mental health setting.
-Applicants must have access to ongoing work with
+- Must have access to ongoing work with clients.

-Applicants are invited to commence phase one of the online enrolment process.
-As there is a clinical component to this paper, registered applicants will be sent an Application for Acceptance Form to complete.
-If the application is successful, you will be invited to formally enrol with the University.
+Once the course has been confirmed interested parties are invited to commence phase one of the Uniersity online enrolment process.
+As there is a clinical component to this paper, registered applicants will be sent a Verification Form to complete after registering.
+Notification of outcome of all applications will be sent out the week before Christmas break.
+If the application is successful, you will be invited to continue with formal University enrolment.

 Tel 04 918 6511

 - Teaching staff